 Spiritualists believe that we have free will and that there is no fixed destiny, no predetermination.
 Precognition is a glimpse of a possible future that is based upon present conditions.
 The future may be altered because of the influence of our free will.
 Interestingly. this suggests that the future can cause the past, a phenomenon called “backward causality” or “retro-causality.”

 - Psychic Dreams and Top Dream Symbols

 - Dream Psychic Readings using Clairvoyance

 Time is an illusion perpetrated by the manufacturers of space.

 Precognition is the paranormal awareness of future events.
 Foreseeing the future in a dream would be an example of precognition.
-This may also include prophecy and predictions which are statements that claim to foretell future events and also premonition which is an intuitive experience believed to foretell future events.
+This may also include prophecy and predictions which are statements that claim to foretell future events and premonition which is an intuitive experience believed to foretell future events.

 Signs, Stories, Experiments and Symbols:

 A more famous dream precognition example than mine happened to President Lincoln.
 Two weeks before his assassination, he dreamed that there was a funeral at the White House.
-In the dream he asked a soldier who was in the casket and the reply was, “the president of United States”.
+In the dream, he asked a soldier who was in the casket and the reply was, “the president of United States”.
 Later when he told his wife about the dream, she remarked that he would die in office.

 Perhaps Lincoln would have survived if he had given his dream more credence and changed his plans.
-Perhaps he would not have visited Fords Theatre, not been shot by Wilkes Booth and the course of history would have been changed.
+Perhaps he would not have visited Fords Theater, not been shot by Wilkes Booth and the course of history would have been changed.
 It is the belief of most psychic people that the future is not set and can be changed by our actions.
 Precognition is the mechanism by which we gain insight into the changes we need to make.